kjleitz/pretty-fly/README.md

 ## play

-click the screen above the player to activate his jetpack
+click (and hold) the screen above the player to activate his jetpack